rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 struct NewNeitherCompatibleDef(#[serde(with = "NeitherCompatibleDef")] NeitherCompatible);

 impl DataBundle {
-    // These conversions are methods for discoverability. pub fn from_parts(parts: DataBundleParts) -> Self {
+    // These conversions are associated functions for discoverability. pub fn from_parts(parts: DataBundleParts) -> Self {
         parts.into()
     }